ncatlab/nlab-content/pages/1/3/7/0/731/content.md

 and as such exhibits the [[homotopy theory]] of [[simplicial groupoids]] as an [[equivalence of (infinity,1)-categories|equivalent]] incarnation of [[classical homotopy theory]].

-## Definition
+## Definitions

 There are different choices of how to define a DK-type loop group functor, depending on which [[pair]] of vertices in the [[n-simplex|$n$-simplex]] of a simplcial set are to be regarded as the [[source]] and the [[target]] of the corresponding [[morphism]] in the loop groupoid.
 In the

 * [original definition](#OriginalDefinition)

-Dwyer & Kan took the direction of the morphism to point from the first to the 0th vertex, $1 \to 0$.
+Dwyer & Kan took the direction of the morphism to point from the $1$st to the 0th vertex, $1 \to 0$.
 But the modern convention in analogous constructions for [[Segal spaces]] etc. is to instead take $0 \to 1$, which can be achieved with an equivalent

 * [alternative definition](#AlternativeDefinition).

-In any case, the DK loop groupoid construciton is a [[functor]]
+In any case, the DK loop groupoid construction is a [[functor]]

 $$
   \mathcal{G}